petros-d/docs/cloud/cli-reference/astrocloud-deploy.md

 ## Description

 Deploy your Astronomer project to a Deployment on Astronomer Cloud.

-Specify a Deployment's release name in the command, or leave the command options blank to select from a list of all Deployments that you have access to.
+You can specify a Deployment's release name in the command, or leave the command options blank to select from a list of all Deployments that you have access to.
+To retrieve a Deployment's release name, go to the Deployment's information page in the UI and copy the value under **Namespace**.

 ## Usage